 Thanks to celebrity interest and a boom of spinning studios opening across the country, spinning classes are the latest mainstream fitness craze.
 But what are the benefits of going to a spinning class over other types of cardio – and how many calories do you burn during a class?

 In case you hadn’t heard of them yet, spinning classes are usually at a gym or spinning studio where there is a room with stationary bikes, with an instructor leading the class.
 There are different types of spinning classes like endurance spinning, classes incorporating upper body work and even hip-hop spinning!

 The Benefits Of A Spinning Class

-Without a doubt, the many benefit of spinning is that it’s easy on your joints.
+Without a doubt, the many benefits of spinning is that it’s easy on your joints.
 If you have joint issues, spinning may be a better option than running or other forms of high-intensity cardio.

 Spinning is also an enjoyable form of cardio.
 Riding all together in the studio, wheels spinning, can make you feel like you’re part of a team – plus the music pumping loudly creates a party atmosphere.
 With all the endorphins flying around, it’s no wonder people get addicted to spinning classes!

 Many people like to be pushed and motivated by other people which would probably take place in a spinning class.
 Sure, the instructor will be cheering you on, but you won’t want to be put to shame by the other spinners around you.
 With the recent release of Wattbikes, you can even race against your fellow spinners using a computer program – and there’s no way you want to be at the back.

 The Disadvantages Of Spinning

 Calories Burnt Spinning

-The following table shows an approximation of the amount of calories burned for someone weighing 140lbs, during a light, moderate or vigorous spinning workout.
+The following table shows an approximation of the number of calories burned for someone weighing 140lbs, during a light, moderate or vigorous spinning workout.
 You’ll know how hard you’ve worked by the end of the class!